willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 ## Part One — A (Repeatable?)
 Analysis

-*As an example project, we'll look at the seasonal cycle of sea-surface temperature (SST) on the northern hemisphere.*
+*As an example project, we'll look at a global-mean sea-surface temperature.*

 ## Part Two — Repeatable Workflows at Geomar